ricmigs/ricmigs.github.io/README.md

 👋 Hi, I'm Ricardo

-I am a PhD student in Linguistics at the University of Lisbon and a research fellow at the <a href="http://labfon.letras.ulisboa.pt"> Phonetics and Phonology Lab</a> & <a href="http://labfon.letras.ulisboa.pt/babylab/index.html"> Lisbon Baby Lab</a>.

-My research interestsd are realted with Language Acquisition, Speech Pathology, Speech Processing and Cognitive sciences.
+I'm a Data Quality Specialist.
+I'm mostly interested in python, R and SQL.

-🌱 I’m currently learning R and Python!
+🌱 I’m currently learning on how to make dashboard on PowerBi!

 📫 How to reach me: ricardomigsousa@gmail.com